Extracting

 This is supported in the Vite and Webpack integrations.

-By default, UnoCSS will extract the utilities usage from files in your build pipeline with extension .jsx
+By default, UnoCSS will extract the utilities usage from files in your build pipeline with extensions .jsx, .tsx, .vue, .md, .html, .svelte, .astro, .marko, and then generate the appropriate CSS on demand. .js and .ts files are NOT included by default.

 export default defineConfig({